 Each group has a different psychological effect, and all the colours in one group are always harmonious with one another.
 Wright even theorises that each of these four groups are linked to certain personality and appearance traits as well; for example, Dreamlight/Summer people generally have softer features/mannerisms and are thought to be elegant and calm but can come off as aloof and elitist.

 The way we associate colours to certain characteristics can also affect our mood.
-Warm colours usually evoke stronger, more aggressive feelings whereas cool colours evoke feelings of calm and peace.
+Warm colours usually evoke stronger, more aggressive feelings whereas cool ones evoke feelings of calm and peace.
 For example, research has shown that when placed in a cafe/restaurant with violet (cool-coloured) walls and another with yellow (warm-coloured) walls, customers found the violet-coloured one more pleasant.
 Shoppers also feel more comfortable in cool-coloured shops and were more likely to make purchases.
 Colours can also affect our performance in carrying out certain tasks; cool colours can drive better performance for more demanding tasks.

 Colour Psychology in Marketing/Branding